jeroux/htmlToPDFPlugIn/README.md

 Use:

-for unique page: add the shortcode "htmlToPDF" for multiple page: add the shortcode "liste_pages"
+for unique page: add the shortcode "htmlToPDF" for multiple pages: add the shortcode "liste_pages"